-3.3.2 Tear out events
+Tear out events

-Tear out events were an additional focus of research undertaken by Rawlinson et al.(2018).
-This research examined the relative safety of ACAP's recommended branchline weighting configurations during flyback events.
-The research determined the velocity, kinetic energy and BTC scores for different fixed and sliding weight configurations in simulated bite off and tear out events.
+Tear out events were the focus of research by Rawlinson et al (2018).
+The research extended McCormack and Rawlinson (2016) bite off methodology to tear out events.
 Hookpods (50 g) were also tested to determine their effectiveness in shearing the hook off in a tear out event.